Zavala County Courthouse in Crystal City, Texas

 Zavala County in South Texas is known as the Spinach Capital of Texas, with Crystal City as county seat.
 Agriculture — primarily onions, spinach, and other vegetables — anchors the local economy, and the county has a long history of political activism and civic organizing.
 Despite very low median home values, the effective tax rate of 1.53% places a disproportionate burden on a low-income community.

-Approximately 45% of protests in Zavala County result in some value reduction.
+1,390 ARB protests were filed in Zavala County in 2024; 15% of protests resolved through the informal process received a value reduction (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Agricultural exemptions are essential in this county — farmland assessed at market value rather than productivity value can face taxes that make farming economically unviable.
 Verify your exemptions before filing your protest.

 Official CAD site — appraisal notices, exemption applications, and district contact information.